GICodeWarrior/fir/README.md

 To build the google spreadsheet sidebar, run `./sundial/gs-build.sh` and find the files to be added to Google Apps Script in `./sundial/gs-build`.

+## Training

+### Standalone

+The standalone method will require you to manually install all the necessary dependencies, such as Node, NPM, TensorFlow, etc.
+To begin training, simply run `build.sh <FModel-Data-Directory>`.

+### Docker

+Training can also be performed using a Docker container instead. [https://docs.docker.com/desktop/features/wsl/] If you plan to use your GPU(s) for training, you will need to install NVIDIA drivers and the NVIDIA Container Toolkit. [https://docs.nvidia.com/ai-enterprise/deployment/vmware/latest/docker.html]

+Build the docker container by running docker `docker build --tag 'fir_trainer' .`

+If you only want to utilize your CPU for training, run `docker run -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`

+If you want to utilize both your CPU and GPU(s) for training, run `docker run --gpus all -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`

 ## License

 All original source code and contributions available under MIT License.